1302313/astm-c215x/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/3e8f3759-4be7-46c5-bcfc-949a32627f3b) and click on Share -> Publish.

 ## Custom domain AI project

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.